 Digital started to enter my photographic world around 2001, which was roughly the point at which you could get some pretty good results from cameras under $1000.
 I’ve been much less brand-loyal in the digital era than I was in my almost-exclusively-Nikon film years, having dabbled in Canon, Pentax, Panasonic, Sony and Fujifilm, along with Nikon.
 Brand loyalty is simply less important when you’re not buying into systems, and I hadn’t since Nikon.

-Fujifilm X has changed that.
+Fujifilm X has changed that for me.
 I bought an X10 in 2011 and it was simply the best camera I had ever owned, film or digital.
-I just understood the thing, and it worked for me without my having to think about it.
+Let me define “best” in this case.
+The best camera is the one that lets you create the best images you are capable of creating.
+This doesn’t mean it’s the best imager on a photo bench or in a lab.
+It means it’s got the combination of form, function and features that clicks with the photographer such that the pairing of the two results in the best images that photographer is capable of taking.
+In other words, I just understood the thing, and it worked for me without my having to think about it.
 I felt very connected to it.
 I felt very attached to it.
 Even little things like the leather case just fit my world and let me bring it on my walks through the ghetto in the rain.
-I later added an XF1 as a pocket camera and, when the X-E1 came out, I ordered one.
-That immediately became my camera of choice whenever the shooting situation allowed me to lug it around.
-It really is that good.
-Results are everything, and the X-E1 delivers results like no camera I’ve ever owned.
+I later added an XF1 as a pocket camera and, when the X-E1 came out, I ordered one and again, I just clicked with it.
+That X-E1 immediately became my camera of choice whenever the shooting situation allowed me to lug it around.
+Results are everything and, for me, it delivers results like no camera I’ve ever owned.
+Again, I understand it’s not the best in res tests on DPReview but there is no other tool I’ve used that lets me so effortlessly create images I’m proud of.
 My X10 and XF1 are not redundant, though, each fitting into certain roles better than the others.
 It’s a good set of tools, and it doesn’t hurt that, to my eyes, they’re the most exquisite cameras on the planet right now, including Leica.
-(Update April 2016: I’m still with Fuji X, although the exact bodies and lenses are evolving as they should over time.
-And I still think they’re more equisite than Leica.
-Better imagers, too.)

 Philosophy and Photography